godatadriven/airflow-training-skeleton/README.md

 ## Setup CI instructions

 1. Fork the repository.
+2. In the `cloudbuild.yaml`, fill in your GCP PROJECT ID and CLOUD COMPOSER BUCKET
-2. In your GCP project, browse to Cloud Build.
+3. In your GCP project, browse to Cloud Build.
-3. Go to Build triggers.
+4. Go to Build triggers.
-4. Click Add trigger.
+5. Click Add trigger.
-5. Select source GitHub and click Continue.
+6. Select source GitHub and click Continue.
-6. You have to allow Google Cloud Platform to access your repositories.
+7. You have to allow Google Cloud Platform to access your repositories.
-7. In Cloud Build, you can now select your repositories.
+8. In Cloud Build, you can now select your repositories.
 Select this forked repository and check the consent box.
-8. Under `Build configuration`, select `cloudbuild.yaml` and click Create trigger at the bottom.
+9. Under `Build configuration`, select `cloudbuild.yaml` and click Create trigger at the bottom.

 Done.
 The skeleton project includes a file `cloudbuild.yaml` which defines steps to execute after each push.
 The just configured build trigger now watches changes on your repository.